Reference

 apply

-Apply changes to bring the database in sync with the manifest.
+Apply changes to bring the database in sync with the manifest or bundle.

 pgroles apply --database-url postgres://localhost/mydb